This blog may contain affiliate links. Read our disclosure policy for more info.

 Then, you head to a restaurant that is in an archeological complex that dates back to 500 A.D!
 The prestigious Huaca Pucllana Restaurant.
 I’m not lying when I say this restaurant had some of the best dishes we have ever tasted.
 It’s no wonder even the King of Spain has eaten here!

-We loved that the tour didn’t just end there – they also take you on a walk around the Barranco neighborhood before finishing off with a yummy dessert.
+We loved that the food tour in Lima didn’t just end there – they also take you on a walk around the Barranco neighborhood before finishing off with a yummy dessert.
 In total, there are four stops, and none of them disappoint!
 Another thing that we really appreciated was that everything was included in the ticket price – we weren’t surprised with additional fees and there was no upselling.
 This really made the tour feel high-end.

 The tour costs $145 USD per person and includes all your food and transportation from Miraflores, San Isidro, or Barranco.
 It’s a small group with a maximum of 10 people and can accommodate dietary restrictions as long as you let them know when booking.
 So taste some of the best food in Lima by booking a spot on this gourmet food tour here!